celzero/rethink-app/README.md

 ### Firewall

-The firewall is it doesn't really care about the connections per se rather what's making those connections.
+The firewall doesn't really care about the connections per se rather what's making those connections.
 This is different from the traditional firewalls but in-line with [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [LuLu](https://objective-see.com/products/lulu.html), [Glasswire](https://glasswire.com/) and others.

-Currently, per app connection mapping is implemented by capturing UDP and TCP connections managed by tun2socks-layer (written in golang) and asking [ConnectivityService for the owner](https://developer.android.com/about/versions/10/privacy/changes#proc-net-filesystem).
-No `procfs` business here yet to track per-app connections like [NetGuard](https://github.com/M66B/NetGuard/) or OpenSnitch, but it is in the works.
-This means, both firewall and DNS are supported only on Android 10 and above until `procfs` tracking is added.
+Currently, per app connection mapping is implemented by capturing `udp` and `tcp` connections managed by `outline-go-tun2socks`-layer (written in golang) and asking [ConnectivityService for the owner](https://developer.android.com/about/versions/10/privacy/changes#proc-net-filesystem), an API available only on Android 10 or higher. `procfs` (`/proc/net/tcp` and `/proc/net/udp`) is read on-demand to track per-app connections like [NetGuard](https://github.com/M66B/NetGuard/) or OpenSnitch do on Android 9 and lower versions.
+Tracking `tcp` connections like this works fine whilst tracking `udp` doesn't.

 ### Network Monitor